CI/CD Integration Plugin

 Custom URL download#

-To download the Test Agent from a custom URL, set the downloadUrl parameter to the desired link:
+To download the agent from a custom URL, set the downloadUrl parameter to the desired link:

 Gradle#